I enjoy action movies (starring actors such as Schwarzenegger, Stallone, and Bruce Willis), writing, and video games.

 Even if you just casually play video games, there's a solid chance that you occasionally play games from overseas.
 Sonic and Mario?
 They're from Japan.
 Little Big Planet and Grand Theft Auto?
 They're from the UK.
 As you can see, there are plenty of top tier games from other countries' whereas movies live and die by Hollywood.

 This global market is great for games as well.
 In my opinion, movies aren't nearly as good as they used to be, but because Hollywood is the only major source of movies, I just have to deal with it.
 With games being global, they are flexible to change and allow any country to step up to the plate and provide solid gaming experiences.
 Japan used to be the leader in the games markets.

 The Market Is Constantly Expanding

 Games have shifted towards the Western market.
-If Japan was the only country making games, then gaming would stagnate and suffer.
-I believe this has happened to Hollywood, but luckily my favorite medium hasn't suffered the same fate and being a global market is why I believe it has continued to expand.
+If Japan were the only country making games, then gaming would stagnate and suffer.
+I believe this has happened to Hollywood, but luckily my favorite medium hasn't suffered the same fate, and being a global market is why I believe it has continued to expand.

 6. They Are a Great Source of Entertainment

 Entertainment is the most important aspect of video games.
 Time and time again, games with great graphics or storytelling sell poorly because the gameplay is no fun.
 I'm perfectly okay with that.
 In fact, I'm the type of gamer that would be okay if most games didn't have any story, and developers' spent all their focus on making awesome gameplay.
 That's how games were when they started out, and I mostly skip game stories anyway.